CyberZHG/CLRS/Chapter_23_Minimum_Spanning_Trees/problems.md

 2  for each edge e, taken in arbitrary order
 3       T = T U {e}
 4       if T has a cycle c
-5            let e’ be a maximum-weight edge on c
+5            let e' be a maximum-weight edge on c
 6            T = T - {e}
 7  return T
 ```

+It's a MST.